Featured Image

 7 ways to design an effective search function for digital products

-As a product person, you probably already know the importance of building a relevant search function: No matter how intuitive your product is, an advanced search function is a great example of how good design is mostly invisible.
+As a product person, you probably already know the importance of building a relevant search function: No matter how intuitive your product is, an advanced search functionality is a great example of how good design is mostly invisible.

 It sounds simple – search is a very universal feature, and almost all digital products have it.
 Yet, it is one of the most complex spaces to solve when designing for a good user experience.
 Because when you’re optimizing search for one use case, you also need to assess what its implications might be on other use cases across the spectrum, which makes it difficult to solve for.